-Japan's divorce was approximately 235,734 in 2011 or 2 per 1000 population.
-This figure is far smaller than the U.S. with 3.6 per 1000 divorce rate (2005).
+Japan's divorce was 216,805 in 2016 or 2 per 1000 population.
+This figure is far smaller than the U.S. with 3.4 per 1000 divorce rate (2012).
 However, Japan's figure has more than doubled since the 1960s.

-Divorced partners still owe legal liability to support the children, but their fulfillment of their obligation is not satisfactory.
+Divorced partners still owe legal liability to support the children, but their fulfillment of

 According to the Single Mother and Child Household Survey conducted in 2006, only 38.8% of the surveyed households had formal arrangements of alimony.
 The reasons of not having a formal arrangement of alimony were "the ex-partner had no will/ability to pay alimony (47%)", "do not like to be bother with the ex-partner (23.7%)" and "attempted to make an arrangement but in vain (9.5%)".
 Consequently only 19% of single mother & child households were currently receiving alimony and as much as 59.1% had never received it.
-Their average annual income is only three million yen.
+Their average annual income was only three million yen.